Anti-Inflammatory Meal Plan: 31 Days of High-Protein Meals

 A chlorophyll-rich meal that acts as a blood cleanser.
 The herb-heavy dressing is packed with phytonutrients that support cellular oxygenation and energy production.

-Day 24: Balsamic Flank Steak & Berry Salad
+Day 24: Steak and Berry Salad

 Day 25: Peach and Prosciutto Salad